 We want to involve residents, congregation and visitors throughout the project.
 We will set up focus groups to help during the development phase and we will rely even more on volunteers with research and pilot schemes.

-We will also need further financial support, as we need to raise a considerable amount (£5M to be exact!) to complement the £12M grant from the Heritage Lottery Fund.
+We will also need further financial support, as we need to raise a considerable amount (£7.4M to be exact - of which £3.6M has been raised to date!) to complement the £12M grant from the Heritage Lottery Fund.